seenu433/arc-k8s/workshop.md

 kubectl create clusterrolebinding admin-user-binding --clusterrole cluster-admin --user=<objectId>
 ```

-Disable the inbound rule on the cluster NSG by changing the rule to DENY for port 6443
+Disable the inbound rule on the cluster VM (kube-master) NSG by changing the rule to DENY for port 6443

 ```
 ## Login using hte service principal
 az login --service-principal --username APP_ID --password PASSWORD --tenant TENANT_ID

-## Run the proxcy to initiate connectivity to the Arc resource
+## Run the proxy to initiate connectivity to the Arc resource
 az connectedk8s proxy -n arc-k8s -g arc

 ## Open a new CMD window and run kubectl commands